One day we wake up and we will understand that we cannot prevent water from flowing to the sea…

 And let’s be honest.
 We have exploited Africa long enough.
 Long enough we wanted to play the leading role in this theater called creation.
 It is high time that others can take over…

-Apart from all of this, how on earth can we forbid water from following its true nature and flowing into the sea…
+Apart from all of this, how on earth can we avert water from following its true nature and flow into the sea…

-For example, once I was present in South Africa at a group session, without any therapist involved.
+Once I joined in South Africa a group session.
+No therapist was involved.
 It was damn powerful.
 At the end of the evening everyone went home refreshed and renewed.

 We Europeans and Americans have built an entire industry.
 We have raised normal live situations into problems so we can put everyone who deviates from what we think is normal into boxes and earn our money from it.
-After all, the deviant, in the meantime almost the majority, need us to feel themselves ‘normal’ so they can safely return to the herd.
-The herd covers al what stands in the way of any progress and true spiritual growth…
+After all the deviant, in the meantime almost the majority, need us to feel themselves ‘normal’ so they can safely return to the herd.
+The herd covers al that stands in the way of progress and transformation.

-Believe me, the moment people arrive on the islands, despite all the horrors they have been through, people feel grateful and happy.
-They achieved their goal and are convinced that they are free.
+Inspite all the horrors those people have gone through, the moment they arrive on the islands, people feel grateful and happy.
+They achieved their goal and are convinced they are free.
 From now on it can only get better.
 From that moment, slowly and surely reality begins to penetrate.
-The prison in which they ended up here no longer has open doors.
+The prison in which they ended up here, no longer has open doors.
 Dreams are falling apart.
 Men in particular are not seen and welcomed.
-They feel unloved and and failed in their role as protectors of the funerable: women and children.
+They feel unloved and and being failed in their role as protectors of the funerable: women and children.
 Every initiative to undertake something gets suppressed.
-Slowly but surely even the strongest are losing themselves.
+Slowly but surely even the strongest are losing their spirit.
 They no longer sleep and fall prey to depression and terrible dreams.